 Divorce is emotionally draining, but it’s even harder to cope with if you have a child that’s as stressed about the separation as you are.
-Even though Randle Palmer & Bernays PLLC, your trusted divorce lawyer in Tucson, can guide you through your problem points, easing your child through the process is a different story.
+Even though Randle Palmer & Associates PLLC, your trusted divorce lawyer in Tucson, can guide you through your problem points, easing your child through the process is a different story.

 Below, we’ll discuss how to divorce without hurting your child and make the separation as easy to bear as possible.

 Talking to your child honestly and early in the divorce process can help them cope with the change and understand why their parents are separating.

 You don’t have to tell them every detail, but explaining why you and your partner are separating and how their family life will change is ideal prepare them for the dramatic shift.
 However, you must be careful with your words.

 Keep a level head, answer your kid’s questions, and don’t slander your ex-partner during your conversation.
 Following all these communication steps is a crucial tip for how to divorce without hurting your child.